 Details: Dir.
 Alan J. Pakula.
 Perf.
 Dustin Hoffman, Robert Redford, Jason Robards, Jane Alexander.
 Warner Bros., 1976.
 Based on the book by Carl Bernstein and Bob Woodward.

-Synopsis: This film follows the Watergate scandal uncovered by reporters Carl Bernstein (Hoffman) and Bob Woodward (Redford).
-After several attempts by the reporters to locate information, a library clerk helps by giving them circulation records.
+Synopsis: This film follows the Watergate scandal uncovered by reporters Carl Bernstein (Dustin Hoffman) and Bob Woodward (Robert Redford).
+After several attempts by the reporters to locate information, a library clerk at the Library of Congress helps by giving them library checkout slips.

-Role Call: James Murtaugh as Congress Librarian; Jaye Stewart as Male Librarian; Ron Menchine as Post Librarian—all Information Providers (male); Jamie Smith-Jackson as Post Librarian—Information Provider (female)
+Role Call: James Murtaugh as Congress Librarian; Jaye Stewart as Male Librarian; Ron Menchine as Post Librarian—all Information Providers (male); Jamie Smith-Jackson as Post Librarian and Unnamed woman as White House Librarian (uncredited) — both Information Providers (female)

 Details: Dir.
 Damiano Damiani.
 Perf.
 James Olson, Burt Young, Rutanya Alda, Jack Magner.
 Orion, 1982.
 Based on the book by Hans Holzer.

 Synopsis: In this prequel to the Amityville Horror, a family moves into a house with a scary past—and the oldest son becomes possessed by an evil spirit.
-An elderly archivist/librarian provides information about the house to a priest (Olson).
+An archivist/librarian provides information about the house to a priest (James Olson).

-Role Call: Unknown female (most likely Petra Lea as Mrs. Greer)—Information Provider (female)
+Role Call: Petra Lea as Mrs. Greer — Information Provider (female)

 Details: Dir.
 David L. Corley.
 Perf.
 James Belushi, Kyle Chandler, Sheryl Lee.
 York Entertainment, 1999.

-Synopsis: Tony (Chandler) trains to become a Mafia hit man and has to kill an innocent woman, Angel (Lee), to complete his training—but he keeps bungling the job.
-Angel, shy and socially dysfunctional, goes to the library for books on self-defense.
+Synopsis: Tony (Kyle Chandler) trains to become a Mafia hit man and has to kill an innocent young woman, Angel (Sheryl Lee), to complete his training—but he keeps bungling the job.
+Angel goes to the library for books on self-defense.

 Role Call: Caroline Alexander as Librarian—Information Provider (female)